markshannon/New-C-API-for-Python/DesignPrinciples.md

 ## API and ABI equivalence

-Any code written using the C-API will conform to the ABI.
-This a forwards-compatibility guarantee only.
-E.g., code written using the C-API for 3.15 will work unmodified on 3.16, but the opposite is not true.
+All code written to the API will continue to work on future versions of Python.

-This doesn't mean that all API functions are part of the ABI, but that they must call down to the ABI, and that once in the ABI, they must remain there.
+The API may include inline functions and macros, but those must call into the ABI at some level.

+The API is defined by the header file ``PyAPI.h``.

 ## API stability

-Once added to the C-API, a feature will be removed only if there is a very strong reason (read security) issue to do so.
+Once added to the API, a feature will be removed only if there is a very strong reason to do so.

 The semantics and interface of a function or struct will never change.
 It will either remain unchanged, or be removed, and possibly replaced.

-## The API should be portable and future proof
+## The API should be portable across Python implementations and future proof

 The current design of CPython is constrained by the C-API.
 We want to provide a faster Python for all users, and the C-API should not prevent that.
-The HPy project shows that this can be done efficinetly.
+The HPy project shows that this can be done efficiently.

 ## The API should be pure C.

 That means no `#ifdef __cplusplus` or similar constructs.
-We do this, not because we don't want people to use C++, but because we want them to be able to use Rust, Nim, or whatever other low-level language they want.
+We do this, not because we don't want people to use C++, but because we want them to be able to use Rust, or whatever other low-level language they want.
 A C API offers a common basis for all languages.